 I was looking for a big, beautiful world map and made an interesting discovery:

 You can get great world maps up to around 1,50m (~59 inches) width.
 However, this size seems to be a tipping point.
 From here on the bigger the maps get, the less detailed they are.
 And it makes sense.
 Such big maps are normally used in classrooms and even the people in the last row should see the large printed city names.

 But that’s not what I wanted.
 Not at all.
 I envisioned a gigantic poster that would show the smallest villages, the most detailed coast lines and the highest level of information density possible.

-The online research was done quite quickly: even very specialized online shops didn’t have what I was looking for.
+The online research was done quite quickly: even very specialized online shops1 didn’t have what I was looking for.

 - Either the size I was looking for was just not available;

-or the detail level was not great (only showing cities with several 100k inhabitants);
+or the detail level was not great (only showing cities with several 100k inhabitants2);

-- I didn’t like the design (like: it over-emphasized borders of countries);
+- I didn’t like the design (like: it over-emphasized borders of countries3);

 - or the detail level and the format were great, but instead of the world the map only showed one continent.